 Boxzilla Premium Extensions

-There are quite a few extensions that you can integrate with the free plugin.
-These extensions have to be paid for.
+The plugin supports quite a few extensions.
+The extensions need to be purchased.
 To add extensions, go to Boxzilla > Extensions page.

 Currently available premium extensions are: